studio-mizutama/Smooth/README.md

 ## Coding
 - We have no coding rules.
 - Use English when writing natural language, such as comment, commit message, etc.
-- When disable the original code, comment out it never erasing.
+- When disable the original code, comment out it never erase.

 ## Testing
 - No Need to write test codes.

-## Complite
+## Complete
 - Please pull request.
 - Success to built and correct operation in our local machine, we will merge your pull request.
 - That is everything to do!